Paolo Scavino Barolo Bricco Ambrogio 2015

 Paolo Scavino, a historical winery in the Barolo region, was founded in 1921 and remains a family tradition.
 Winemaker Enrico Scavino began working in the winery at 10 years old and uses 60 years of experience to craft cru-specific wines with brilliant individual styles.
 Bricco Ambrogio has an intense and multifaceted aromatic spectrum.
 The core is soft and polished through a beautiful acid-tannic balance.
 There is an underlying depth in this Barolo and the finish is long and nuanced.

-JS 97:Plenty of burnt oranges and lemons, wild strawberries, cedar and spices.
+JS97:Plenty of burnt oranges and lemons, wild strawberries, cedar and spices.
 The palate is muscular and powerful, veiled in a sheen of grainy and chewy tannins that surround layers of vibrant red fruit.
-Drink in 2023.

 WA93: The 2015 Barolo Bricco Ambrogio is Scavino's cru from this northeastern-most vineyard in the Barolo appellation, in the village of Roddi, and comprises seven hectares of mostly Nebbiolo but also some Dolcetto and Barbera.
 These vines with their southeastern exposure are not protected from the elements very well, allowing for more diurnal temperature shifts.
 Therefore, this site always produces much fresher fruit flavors.
 Indeed, you get noticeably crunchy, tonic fruit here along with a more detailed aromatic portrait.
 The wine is more precise compared to Monvigliero, for example, which offers more dense fruit, while Bricco Ambrogio is more delicate in the mouth.
 These soils are gray marlstone, with some yellow veins of clay in there and some sand, whereas Monvigliero soils are far whiter in nature.
 A fresh Barolo like this would pair well with any fatty sausage.